|

 allegiance or vision of the future to connect with others peacefully

-backgrounds together, and giving them reasons to cooperate and live
+diverse backgrounds together, and giving them reasons to cooperate

 that it calls us to put our differences aside for mutual advantage.

-to it: cultural, religious, social, and political.
-To be "urbane"
+dimensions to it: cultural, religious, social, and political.
+To be

-is outside the order of sovereignty, in the sense that it transcends
+principle, a city is outside the order of sovereignty, in the sense

-the realm or the state in which it is located and gathers people in,
+that it transcends the realm or the state in which it is located and

-say they want.
-Urbanism as a way of life produces relationships that
+authorities say they want.
+Urbanism as a way of life produces relationships

-sorts dependent on its productivity.
-The productivity at issue is by
+all sorts dependent on its productivity.
+The productivity at issue

-no means only economic.
-City life enables new understandings, creates
+is by no means only economic.
+City life enables new understandings,

-new connections, and produces new possibilities in every area of human
+creates new connections, and produces new possibilities in every area

 Max Weber thought